Having the best embossing heat tool might be a professional’s secret for creating unique craftworks.

 We also love the extended 6.56 feet cord.
 You get ample flexibility and reach with such a long cord, let alone needing any extension cord.
 Also, the quality cable doesn’t get heated during use.

-And finally, like most heat guns on the list, it includes safety guards like a fitted stand and a protective nozzle.
+And finally, like most heat tools on the list, it includes safety guards like a fitted stand and a protective nozzle.
 Indeed they possess much importance for preventing burn injuries and accidental drop-off of the tool by rolling.

 The manufacturer also offers two color options, black and white, for you to choose from.